Air Fryer Turkey Meatballs

 Personally, I don’t think this is the appropriate year for big, sweeping resolutions.
 I know that I’m in no mood to completely overhaul my diet or exercise routine.
 Who has the energy for that right now?

 So I’m setting the bar low and vowing one simple thing: starting this year, I won’t eat a dry turkey meatball (or black bean meatball) ever again.
 And I’m going to use my air fryer for more than air fryer turkey bacon.

 These Air Fryer Turkey Meatballs are NEVER dry!

 I have a friend who texts me at the start of every summer, asking how to make a turkey burger that isn’t dry.
 Every year, I tell him him “you have to add fat and moisture.”

-It’s the same for turkey meatballs.
+It’s the same for turkey meatballs and turkey burger salad.
 I know that the whole reason many people eat ground turkey instead of beef is because turkey has less fat and saturated fat.

 I get that, I do.
 But you simply can’t use super lean ground turkey and no additional fat or moisture, and then wonder why your burger or meatball is dry.